This was a super easy paper succulents projects that can be made with the Cricut or just by hand.

 For really large paper succulents, especially if you are going to put this up on the wall, I would skip adding elevation to the layers because it might be hard to keep that in place.

-I would instead consider adding depth by coloring the tips.
+While I wouldn’t add elevation between the layers, I would consider adding depth by coloring the tips.
 I like to use Metallic Oil Patels and just outline the tip of each leave and then smearing it in with a q-tip.
 It’s ok if it doesn’t look perfect, it will mostly be covered by all the tiered petals.